 In a way, they have a point.
 Why bother taking out the LATCH strap and routing it, connecting it, etc., when you can just use the seatbelt?
 But there are times a person may want or need to use LATCH.
 One compelling reason might be in situations where you have a child in a booster seat next to the installed convertible.
 In situations where the two seatbelt buckles are right next to each other, sometimes the kid in the booster unlatches the wrong seatbelt.
 And when they accidentally do that, they often forget to tell you.
-Plus, some people are still under the assumption that LATCH is safer or “better” than a seatbelt (it’s not) and might buy the seat with the intention of using LATCH primarily, with the extra benefit of an easy seatbelt install when/if necessary.
+Plus, some people are still under the assumption that LATCH is safer or “better” than a seatbelt (it’s not).

 Besides that, though, the seat installed nicely with LATCH in both my vehicles, rear- and forward-facing.